isralduke/thatbook/28-hosea.md

 ### Fertility Imagery: Plowing, Sowing, and Reaping

 > <a name="10:11">10:11</a> Ephraim was a well-trained heifer who loved to thresh grain;
-> I myself put a fine yokeon her neck.
+> I myself put a fine yoke on her neck.
 > I will harness Ephraim.
 > Let Judah plow!
 > Let Jacob break up the unplowed ground for himself!